Marc Andreessen: Writings

+In October 2023, Andreessen published a "Techno-Optimist Manifesto" arguing that civilization is built on technology and that "Technology is the glory of human ambition and achievement, the spearhead of progress, and the realization of our potential."
+He has also described himself as a "tescrealist".

+Thinkers who have been noted to inform his writings include the German socialist philosopher Robert Michels, Friedrich Nietzsche, and the Italian writer Filippo Tommaso Marinetti, who was the founder of Futurism.

+Awards and accolades

 Andreessen and Horowitz were ranked No. 6 on Vanity Fair's 2011 New Establishment List, no. 1 on CNET's 2011 most influential investors list and Nos.
 2 and 21, respectively, on the 2012 Forbes Midas List of Tech's Top Investors.